okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/python/defineroute.md

-When you [created an app integration in the admin console](#create-an-app-integration-in-the-admin-console), you set the sign-in redirect URL to <StackSnippet snippet="signinredirecturi" inline /> and the sign-out redirect URL to <StackSnippet snippet="signoutredirecturi" inline />.
+When you [created an app integration in the Admin Console](#create-an-app-integration-in-the-admin-console), you set the sign-in redirect URL to <StackSnippet snippet="signinredirecturi" inline /> and the sign-out redirect URL to <StackSnippet snippet="signoutredirecturi" inline />.

 1. Open `app.py`.
 1. Add a route handler for the sign-in callback handler URI to the end of the file: